openethereum/openethereum.github.io/Consensus-Engines.md

 	"safeContract": "0x0000000000000000000000000000000000000005"
 }
 ```
 Example contracts can be found [here](https://github.com/ethcore/contracts/tree/master/validator_contracts).
-It is best to include the contract in the genesis (placing it in the `"accounts"` field).
+It is best to include the contract in the genesis (placing the bytecode as a `"constructor"` in the `"accounts"` field).

 ## Aura